maborak/ai-course-generator/README.md

    Reads `prompt.txt`, replaces `{{TOPIC}}` and `{{NUMBER_OF_TIPS}}` with your chosen values.
 2. **Generation:**
    Sends the prompt to the selected AI engine (`openai` or `ollama`).
    For Ollama, the model and host can be specified to customize the request.
+   If streaming is enabled with Ollama, the response is printed live as the model generates text.
 3. **Markdown Output:**
    Saves the generated content as `<topic>_tip.md`.
 4. **Conversion:**